-I have heard of people maliciously contaminating discarded food and even handouts, but mostly I have heard of this from people with vivid imaginations who have had no experience with the Dumpsters themselves.
-Just before the pizza shop stopped discarding its garbage at night, jalapeños began showing up on most of the discarded pizzas.
-If indeed this was meant to discourage me it was a wasted effort because I am native Texan.
+I have heard of people maliciously contaminating discarded food and even handouts, but mostly I have heard of this from people with vivid imaginations who have had no experience with Dumpsters themselves.
+Just before the pizza shop stopped discarding its garbage at night, jalapeños began showing up on most of the thrown-out pizzas.
+If indeed this was meant to discourage me, it was a wasted effort because I am a native Texan.

-For myself, I avoid game, poultry, pork, and egg-based foods whether I find them raw or cooked.
-I seldom have the means to cook what I find, but when I do I avail myself of plentiful supplies of beef which is often in very good condition.
+For myself, I avoid game, poultry, pork, and eggbased foods, whether I find them raw or cooked.
+I seldom have the means to cook what I find, but when I do I avail myself of plentiful supplies of beef, which is often in very good condition.
 I suppose fish becomes disagreeable before it becomes dangerous.
-The dog is happy to have any such thing that is past its prime and, in fact, does not recognize fish as food until it is quite strong.
+Lizbeth is happy to have any such thing that is past its prime and, in fact, does not recognize fish as food until it is quite strong.

-Home leftovers, as opposed to surpluses from restaurants, are very often bad.
+Home leftovers, as opposed to surpluses from 29 restaurants, are very often bad.
 Evidently, especially among students, there is a common type of personality that carefully wraps up even the smallest leftover and shoves it into the back of the refrigerator for six months or so before discarding it.
-Characteristic of this type are the reused jars and margarine tubs which house the remains.
+Characteristic of this type are the reused jars and margarine tubs to which the remains are committed.
 I avoid ethnic foods I am unfamiliar with.
 If I do not know what it is supposed to look like when it is good, I cannot be certain I will be able to tell if it is bad.